vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/pipelines.md

 1. Push your changes to GitHub.

-    This will trigger a build of your pipeline in Github.
+    This will trigger a build of your pipeline in GitHub.
-    Visit the Github Actions view of your project to watch the execution of the pipeline.
+    Visit the GitHub Actions view of your project to watch the execution of the pipeline.

 ## View deployed application